wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 ### Hoisting Function Declarations

-We will focus on function delcarations first.
+We will focus on function declarations first.

 Make a `hoisting.html` file in the `/playgrounds` directory and give it the base html.